News & Trending Travel News

 madiff/Adobe Lake McBride at sunset

-Iowa’s Lake McBride State Park is a great option whether you’re looking for a day trip or a long weekend away.
+Iowa’s Lake McBride State Park is a great option for a day trip or a long weekend away.

-Guests can enjoy swimming, kayaking, paddling, fishing, and more in the lake and many hiking trails.
+Guests can enjoy swimming, kayaking, paddling, fishing, and other activities in the lake and on the many hiking trails.

 The park has two campgrounds, one with modern amenities and one without.